Penjo989/Spy-Tool/README.md

             print(e)

 ```
-- After the four way handshake was captured the spy extracts the anonce, snonce, mic and macs of the station and the AP(although it already knows the ap’s mac - bssid)
+3 .After the four way handshake was captured the spy extracts the anonce, snonce, mic and macs of the station and the AP(although it already knows the ap’s mac - bssid)

 ```python
 def getNonce(self, pkt):